dhrubajyoti98/HPPWB/README.md

 - In the folder HPPWB, run "make" which should generate an executable "main_driver.run"
 - Run the benchmark using "./main_driver.run N" where N is an integer denoting the number of run-passes.

 ## Next Features
+1. Adding a NxN matrix multiplication benchmark where N=1000
-1. Adding support for using config files to change the benchmark parameters rather than re-compiling the source.
+2. Adding support for using config files to change the benchmark parameters rather than re-compiling the source.
 ## Author and Contact
 Dhrubajyoti Biswas